Non-Existent Moments of Earnings Growth: Abstract

 \section{Abstract}

-The literature often relies on moment-based measures of earnings risk, such as the variance, skewness, and kurtosis \citep[e.g.,][\textit{Econometrica}]{guvenen2015data}.
-However, such moments may not exist in the population under heavy-tailed distributions.
-We empirically show that the population kurtosis, skewness, and even variance often fail to exist for the conditional distribution of earnings growths.
-This evidence may invalidate the moment-based analyses in the literature.
-In this light, we propose conditional Pareto exponents as novel measures of earnings risk that are robust against non-existence of moments, and develop estimation and inference methods.

-Using these measures with an administrative data set for the UK, the New Earnings Survey Panel Dataset (NESPD), and the US Panel Study of Income Dynamics (PSID), we quantify the tail heaviness of the conditional distributions of earnings changes given age, gender, and past earnings.
-Our main findings are that: 1) the aforementioned moments fail to exist; 2) earnings risk is increasing over the life cycle; 3) job stayers are more vulnerable to earnings risk, and 4) these patterns appear in both the period 2007--2008 of the great recession and the period 2015--2016 of positive growth among others.
+The literature often employs moment-based earnings risk measures like variance, skewness, and kurtosis.
+However, under heavy-tailed distributions, these moments may not exist in the population.
+Our empirical analysis reveals that population kurtosis, skewness, and variance often do not exist for the conditional distribution of earnings growth.
+This challenges moment-based analyses.
+We propose robust conditional Pareto exponents as novel earnings risk measures, developing estimation and inference methods.
+Using the UK New Earnings Survey Panel Dataset (NESPD) and US Panel Study of Income Dynamics (PSID), we find: 1) Moments often fail to exist; 2) Earnings risk increases over the life cycle; 3) Job stayers face higher earnings risk; 4) These patterns persist during the 2007--2008 recession and the 2015--2016 positive growth period.

 \textbf{Keywords:} earnings \& income risk, heavy tail, conditional Pareto exponent.